joshprk/agentrec/README.md

 ```

 A LLM is also necessary, which must produce the input and output of an OpenAI
 formatted context.
-More details about implementing this are in the documentation.
+More details are available in the documentation.

 A synthetic dataset can be generated using the `agentrec.datasets.PromptPool`
 class.
 A list of agent names must be given, which can have optional